Yorkshire Volunteers was a Territorial Army Infantry Regiment of the Line, forming part of The Kings Division.

 Regimental Editor (ex officio)

-Each of the above will normally be an Ordinary Member and should serve a term of three years, but may offer him/her self for re election by the other Committee members.
-Where possible, not more than one of Chairman, Secretary or Treasurer should retire in any one year.
-Appointment of their successors to be confirmed at the following AGM.
+Each of the above will normally be an Ordinary Member and should serve a term of three years, but may offer him/her self for re-election by the other Committee members.
+Where possible, not more than one of Chairman, Secretary or Treasurer should retire in any one year appointment of their successors to be confirmed at the following AGM.

 The President and Vice President will not, normally, retire in the same year.

 Any retired Chairman, Secretary or Treasurer, or past President may be co-opted onto the Committee or be voted at the AGM to serve without specific office.
+Any retired member of the Committee may be elected at a General Meeting of the Association to fill a casual vacancy for an officer of the Association

 In addition to the officers mentioned above, the Committee should include two members per Branch (but not Central Branch), one being the Branch Secretary.
 Election of officers of the Committee will be by a majority of members of the Committee present and will be ratified at the following AGM.